Worried about someone's mental health?

 • not think they are unwell,

-• not realise a GP can help,
+• not realise a GP can help with mental health issues,

 • understand they need help but feel too embarrassed or frightened to talk to a doctor.